All photos were taken from Instagram

 The Lion City’s best IG-worthy spots!

-Singapore is a marvel of South East Asia and an ever-popular tourist destination.
+The Lion City is a marvel of Southeast Asia and an ever-popular tourist destination.
 Within the archipelago is a bustling city full of life where a ton of Instagram-worthy spots either show out proudly or hide waiting to be discovered.
-Make sure that you take note of these 10 Instagrammable Spots in Singapore and spruce up your feed with pictures from the Lion City.
+If you are a passionate explorer, make sure that you take note of these 10 Instagrammable Spots in Singapore and spruce up your feed with pictures from the Lion City.

 1. Gardens by the Bay